webplatform/docs/apis/css-regions/index.md

 feature allows content to follow a path through arbitrarily placed magazine-style layout elements.

-Two interfaces provide programmatic access to the CSS Regions feature:
+Two interfaces allow programmatic access to the CSS Regions feature:

 * The [[apis/css-regions/NamedFlow|'''NamedFlow''']] interface provides access to the content defined as [[css/properties/flow-into|'''flow-into''']], and the series of layout regions defined as [[css/properties/flow-from|'''flow-from''']].
 Use the [[dom/apis/document/getNamedFlows|getNamedFlows()]] method to access these flows.